CharlesJGantt/charlesjgantt.github.io/_posts/2021-1-25-Denied-Mental-Health-Services.md

 ---
 layout: post
-title: Denied Mental Health Services
+title: Rant - Denied Mental Health Services
 ---

 So this journal entry is not part of my daily updates, but is going to serve as a place for me to rant a little about the broken mental health system in this country.